PurnimaPathak44/Project-1/README.md

 ## Defining a Successful Movie
 The first question The Group-5 Agency wanted to answer was "What is a successful movie?"

 Financial success?
 Critical acclaim?
-Public popularity?
+Public opinion?

 Because success can be defined in several different ways depending on what a company desires, The Group-5 Agency decided to create a list of success metrics.